 Our role

-Our evaluation aims to provide insights for DSIT’s Official Development Assistance (ODA) Analysis and Policy teams.
-It also has great potential to promote learning with evaluation managers across ODA-spending departments, the UK Collaborative on Development Research, and more widely.
+Our evaluation sought to provide insights for DSIT’s Official Development Assistance (ODA) Analysis and Policy teams.
+It also harboured great potential to promote learning with evaluation managers across ODA-spending departments, the UK Collaborative on Development Research, and more widely.

-This objective relates to the need for accountability for one of DSIT’s flagship investments, by looking at the extent and nature of its achievements.
+This objective related to the need for accountability for one of DSIT’s flagship investments, by looking at the extent and nature of its achievements.

 2: Provide improved knowledge of the Value for Money (VfM) achieved.

 DSIT is emerging as a leader within UK government in developing VfM approaches for R&I funds/programmes.
-This evaluation will provide evidence to compare other R&I funds and contribute to further development of an adapted version of Julian King/Oxford Policy Management’s rubric-based, evaluative approach.
+This evaluation provided evidence to compare other R&I funds and contribute to further development of an adapted version of Julian King/Oxford Policy Management’s rubric-based, evaluative approach.

 3: Generate learning from longer-term Fund operations to inform management and implementation of current/future R&I funds, particularly those with ODA funding.

-The utilisation-focus of the evaluation will help ensure that it provides insights for current and future R&I funds.
-In particular, lessons are expected to help inform the implementation of DSIT’s International Science Partnerships Fund (ISPF), which has many similarities including many of the same partner organisations.
+The utilisation-focus of the evaluation ensured that it provided insights for current and future R&I funds.
+In particular, lessons were expected to help inform the implementation of DSIT’s International Science Partnerships Fund (ISPF), which has many similarities including many of the same partner organisations.

 Methods and approaches

-• Module 1 brings together innovative data science methods and theory-based evaluation expertise, giving a robust picture of longer-term outcomes.
+- Module 1 brougth together innovative data science methods and theory-based evaluation expertise, giving a robust picture of longer-term outcomes.

-• Module 2 analyses Newton Fund’s impacts, using bricolage to understand pathways to impact at country and fund levels.
+- Module 2 analysed Newton Fund’s impacts, using bricolage to understand pathways to impact at country and fund levels.

-• Module 3 will provide a robust rubric-based VfM assessment of the fund, using evidence from modules 1 and 2.
+- Module 3 provided a robust rubric-based VfM assessment of the fund, using evidence from modules 1 and 2.

-• Crosscutting module 4 provides synthesis insights across all modules, and supports learning by DSIT and other stakeholders.
+- Cross-cutting module 4 provided synthesis insights across all modules, and supported learning by DSIT and other stakeholders.

 Outcomes and impact